Lemmings (video game): Legacy

-In 2010, it was announced that Lemmings would be ported to the iOS operating system by developer Mobile 1UP.
-On 29 June 2010, Mobile 1UP reported that Sony Computer Entertainment Europe had presented them with a cease-and-desist letter, forcing them to halt development of the port.
-In April 2011, Mobile 1UP has released a re-worked version of the work done in 2010 with a prehistoric setting (new artwork, sfx, music, levels) under the name Caveman, available for the iOS and webOS platforms.
-Brutal Deluxe, the developer who did the porting of the Apple IIGS version of Lemmings, has released the games' source code.
+In 2010, it was announced that Lemmings would be ported to the iOS operating system by developer Mobile 1UP, though Sony Computer Entertainment Europe later presented them with a cease-and-desist letter, forcing them to halt development of the port.
+Mobile 1UP reworked the game to replace the Lemmings with humans in a prehistoric setting, and instead released the game under the name Caveman in 2011.
+Brutal Deluxe, the developer who did the porting of the Apple IIGS version of Lemmings, has released the port's source code.

 Lemmings has also been called a predecessor of the modern real-time strategy (RTS) video game genre.
 A 1991 Amiga Power article claimed that Lemmings "was the first major game to introduce the 'indirect-control' concept," an element that is now common in many RTS games.
 Blizzard Entertainment developer Bob Fitch said that part of the inspiration for the first Warcraft game, Warcraft: Orcs & Humans, was based on developing a competitive multiplayer RTS that combined elements of The Lost Vikings (which he had worked on) and Lemmings; Fitch said "We just went, 'Oh it's so cool when you see lots of Lemmings all over the place.
 Why don't we have lots of Vikings all over instead, and then the Vikings can fight each other."
 Lemmings' introduction of RTS elements has been noted by fantasy author Terry Pratchett; in his novel Interesting Times, an army of golems is controlled in a fashion reminiscent of the Lemmings user interface.
 When readers asked if this was deliberate, Pratchett responded: "Merely because the red army can fight, dig, march and climb and is controlled by little icons?
 Can't imagine how anyone thought that...
 Not only did I wipe Lemmings from my hard disk, I overwrote it so I couldn't get it back."